 - Step 2 – In a large bowl, combine all of the ingredients for the meatballs.

-- Step 3 – Form into balls approximately 1/2 inch in diameter.
+- Step 3 – Form meat mixture into balls approximately 1/2 inch in diameter.
+You can also use a small ice cream scoop.
 The mixture should make about 35-40 mini meatballs.

-- Step 4 – Place on baking sheet and bake for 20 minutes.
+- Step 4 – Place on baking sheet in a single layer and bake for 20 minutes.

-- Step 5 – Meanwhile, heat oil in a large stockpot over medium heat.
+- Step 5 – Meanwhile, heat oil in a large pot or large Dutch oven over medium-high heat.
 Add onion, carrots, celery, and thyme.
 Cook until fragrant and starting to soften, about 3 to 4 minutes.

 - Step 6 – Add chicken broth and bring to a boil.